Node's Package Management and Loading Mechanisms

 Note: Buffers created with

 Buffer.allocUnsafecontain old memory data and must be written to before use.
-Repeatedly creating many Buffers can trigger GC pressure; consider reusing or pooling strategies.
+Repeatedly creating a large number of Buffers can trigger GC pressure; consider reusing or using a pooling strategy.

 Node's Network Modules